-Oliver was also shameless with food, though, so we had to be careful about him pulling against his harness and grabbing literally everything off the street while we took him for a walk.
+Oliver was also shameless with food, though.
+We had to be careful about him grabbing literally everything off the street on walks.
 And if we went out for a long day excursion, we could unfortunately expect to come home to an accident on the floor to clean up.
-We used potty pads, but sometimes they.. missed a little.
+We used potty pads, but sometimes they… missed a little.

 But we did enjoy them sleeping with us and providing a little extra warmth through the cold nights.
 Oliver enjoyed burrowing under the covers while muffin enjoyed laying next to us or by our feet.
 And also, the company of dogs can always bring you joy.Both dogs required eye drops, which was not as big a chore as I expected, but still something to consider.